 Spiking drinks, ethanol-poisoning and horrendous sexual assaults are very very common throughout South East Asia.
 This can happen for both female and male travellers.

 Many women have traveled alone before and yes there are some risks but that shouldn't stop anyone from doing it.
 This is my first trip to Asia and I have read a lot on it and taken many people's advice to heart that have already been there...and I assure you it was never to find a partner to travel with.
 I know areas in which to stay away from and I know not to be out alone at night...that being said I will be staying in hostels 90% of the time and will meet fellow backpackers that I may buddy up with later.
-My age and sex really is not a factor in if I should travel or not!! over 6 years ago
+My age and sex really is not a factor in if I should travel or not!! about 7 years ago

 I absolutely agree with you; travel is the lolly of my life and I'm not about to stop because of the risks involved.
 Being informed of the risks (to both women AND men) is key.
 It sounds like you've done your research.